ahives/HareDu2/docs/configuration.md

 ```
 <br>

-From here you can use the provider to set configuration settings on the Diagnostics API like this...
+From here you can use the initialized provider to set configuration settings on the Diagnostics API like this...
 ```csharp
 var config = provider.Configure(x =>
             {